Cherono-Carolyne/AWS-Projects/README.md

 ![VPC Setup](vpc-configured.png)

-##  Project 4: Assess AWS Services through VPC
+##  Project 4: Assessing AWS Services through VPC

 ### Description
 In this Project, I used Amazon VPC to establish a private secure connection to Amazon S3